March 28, 2020

 In such cases, organizations have to pay to buy the premium plan, make use of integrations (free or paid) or adopt more tools to work on along with Asana even for project management related critical features such as Gantt Charts.

-We have made a list of top 5 free Asana alternatives.
+We have made a list of the top 26 free Asana alternatives.
 With these free Asana alternatives, you can get your hands on the same or more number of features at lower prices and in some cases, even for free.

 nTask is a free, online project management tool designed and developed for teams.
 Although created for teams, it has a simplified workable user interface that can be used by individuals for personal use or freelancers in multiple industries.